List of Iranian submissions for the Academy Award for Best International Feature Film: Submissions

 The Academy of Motion Picture Arts and Sciences has invited the film industries of various countries to submit their best film for the Academy Award for Best Foreign Language Film since 1956.
 The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
 Following this, they vote via secret ballot to determine the five nominees for the award.

 The Iranian nominee is selected each fall by a committee appointed by the Farabi Cinematic Foundation.
 Despite poor relations with the United States, Iran has participated in the US-based competition since 1994, missing only one year.
 They attempted to withdraw their 1995 submission The White Balloon after sending it to Hollywood, but AMPAS refused to accept the withdrawal.

 Six of the submitted films were directed by Majid Majidi and five of them were directed by Asghar Farhadi.

-All selected films were primarily in Persian, except for Ghobadi's two Kurdish language films and Farhadi's The Past which was in French.
+All selected films were primarily in Persian, except for Ghobadi's two Kurdish language films and Farhadi's The Past which is mostly in French.

 Below is a list of the films that have been submitted by Iran for review by the Academy for the award by year and the respective Academy Awards ceremony.